gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 This section considers a joining node that intends to contact the Group Manager for the first time.
 That is, the joining node has never attempted before to join a multicast group under that Group Manager.
 Also, the joining node and the Group Manager do not have a secure communication channel established.

 In case the specific AS associated to the Group Manager is unknown to the joining node, the latter can rely on mechanisms like the Unauthorized Resource Request message described in Section 2.1 of {{I-D.ietf-ace-dtls-authorize}} to discover the correct AS in charge of the Group Manager.
-As an alternative, the joining node may look up in a Resource Directory service {{I-D.ietf-core-resource-directory}}, specifying the URL of the OSCORE multicast group to join.
+As an alternative, the joining node may look up in a Resource Directory service {{I-D.ietf-core-resource-directory}}.

 The joining node contacts the AS, in order to request an Access Token for accessing the join resource(s) hosted by the Group Manager.
 In particular, the Access Token request sent to the /token endpoint specifies the join endpoint(s) of interest at the Group Manager.